 Asthma causes a range of breathing problems including wheezing, feeling of tightness in the lungs/chest and coughing.
 This Factsheet provides...

-There is a link between asthma and other allergic conditions including eczema, hay fever and food allergy.
-Individuals with hay fever (allergic rhinitis) or a family history of allergy have an increased likelihood of developing asthma (see Allergy UK’s factsheet on Allergic Rhinitis).
-It is important if you have both hay fever and allergic asthma that your hay fever is well controlled.
-Poorly controlled hay fever can lead to the development of asthma or make asthma symptoms worse in existing asthma.
+There is a link between asthma and other allergic conditions including eczema, Allergic rhinitis, and food allergy.
+People with allergic rhinitis (which affects the nose and can be seasonal or all year round) or a family history of allergy have an increased likelihood of developing asthma (see Allergy UK’s factsheet on Allergic Rhinitis).
+It is important if you have both allergic rhinitis and asthma that your nasal symptoms are well controlled.
+Poorly controlled allergic rhinitis can lead to the development of asthma or make asthma symptoms.

 - Cough (day or night)